 Rescue yourself and your friends on the trail with the Park Rescue Tool.
-Change a tire, replace a disc brake rotors, tighten a spokes, cut open a cactus for water, adjust a seat—or just sit back and crack open a cold-one at the end of a ride.
-Hell, you could even rescue a motorist—nah, never mind.
+Change a tire, replace a disc brake rotors, tighten a spokes, cut open a cactus for water, adjust a saddle, or just sit back and crack open a cold-one at the end of a ride.

 - #1 Phillips screwdriver, standard screwdriver, serrated knife blade—all you need is a stick of gum and some dental floss

 - 3 spoke wrenches, chain ring nut wrench, bottle opener and two tire levers in case you break one

 - T-25 star-shaped driver for removing brake rotors

 Reviews & Community

 Good multi tool for long rides

 Great multi tool for long rides, under 20 dollars, lots of features works great!